pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 anything, but invites all to come and participate.
 And because of its nature, the Scholarly Commons, by definition, has the potential to scale bigger in scope and influence than existing systems are capable.

-And if we are really going to create a commons, it will be for the people that actually care about the knowledge.

 So even though I'm working on another post about putting the cultural pieces of the Scholarly Commons together, if I could, at this point, sum up what the